 - Allergists may bill HCPCS code G2211 if they are the continuing focal point for all needed patient services.

-CMS has yet to publish clear guidance on when exactly G2211 can be reported.
-However, based on the guidance that is currently published, it is clear that allergists should not bill HCPCS code G2211 if they do not expect to form – or continue to engage in – an ongoing, longitudinal relationship with a patient.
+Allergists should not bill HCPCS code G2211 if they do not expect to form – or continue to engage in – an ongoing, longitudinal relationship with a patient.
 For instance, allergists may not report G2211 for an isolated consultation related to seasonal allergies.
-Additionally, billing G2211 would be inappropriate if an allergist has had a longitudinal relationship with a patient in the past but does not expect – for any reason – to continue that relationship going forward.
+Additionally, billing G2211 would be inappropriate if an allergist had a longitudinal relationship with a patient in the past but does not expect – for any reason – to continue that relationship going forward.

 The complexity that G2211 intends to capture is not inherent in the clinical condition itself, but rather the burden and complexity that accompanies ongoing care for a patient.
 Consider a patient with a condition such as asthma, for instance.
 Whether an allergist may bill G2211 for that patient’s treatment depends entirely on whether the allergist plans to continue being the focal point of care for either that patient’s asthma or for all needed patient services.
 Whether the asthma is complex or well-managed at that point does not matter.

-Keep in mind, however, that G2211 can be used with telemedicine visits, when appropriate.
+Keep in mind, however, that G2211 can be used with telemedicine visits, when appropriate, including audio-only services.

 If you bill G2211, it is important that you document the reason for billing the code.
-Supporting documentation must demonstrate two elements:
+Supporting documentation must demonstrate:

 - That it is medically reasonable and necessary for the practitioner to report G2211.

-- The independent medical necessity of the O/O E/M visit.
+- The independent medical necessity of the O/O E/M visit and the patient care relationship.

 Appropriate supporting documentation could include, but is not limited to:

-- Information included in the medical record or claims history, such as diagnoses, or the complexity or seriousness of the condition, that support a particular patient/practitioner combination.
+- Information included in the medical record or claims history that support a particular patient/practitioner combination, such as diagnoses, or the complexity or seriousness of the condition..

 - The practitioner’s assessment and overall plan of care for the visit.